jhoelzel/jhoelzel.github.io/_posts/2023-04-12-Kubernetes-Operators-vs-Controller.md

 ---
 layout: post
-title: Controllers vs. Operators and when to user which
+title: Controllers vs. Operators and when to use which
 subtitle: The Kubernetes Automation Showdown
 categories: kubernetes
 tags: [kubernetes, kubernetes-operator, kubernetes-controller, automation]